 The slump in oil prices led to budget cuts and deferment of projects in the country.
 Additionally, poor management of funds by local firms and lack of private sector participation further resulted in delayed projects, leading to a decline in market revenues for various products and equipment including air conditioners, said the report.

-Prijo Samuel, assistant research manager - IT and electronics, research and consulting, 6Wresearch, said: "Wall-mounted split air-conditioners was the largest selling segment in terms of volume, inverter split air-conditioning models of 24,000 BTU and 36,000 BTU were the most popular segment in the country with major demand arriving from residential application."
+Prijo Samuel, assistant research manager - IT and electronics, research and consulting, 6Wresearch, said: "Wall-mounted split air-conditioners were the largest selling segment in terms of volume, inverter split air-conditioning models of 24,000 BTU and 36,000 BTU were the most popular segment in the country with major demand arriving from the residential application."

-"Low power consumption, quick cooling and ease of operations were other benefits offered by these units as compared to other air-conditioner types available in the market," Samuel added.
+"Low power consumption, quick cooling, and ease of operations were other benefits offered by these units as compared to other air-conditioner types available in the market," Samuel added.

 Rishi Malhotra, senior research analyst - IT and electronics, research and consulting, 6Wresearch, said: "For end-user applications, residential and commercial buildings and retail were the key revenue contributors in Iraq air-conditioner market."

-Key contributing vendors in Iraq's air-conditioner market include Samsung Electronics Levant, LG Electronics Middle East & Africa, Daikin Middle East & Africa, AHI Carrier and Gree Electric Appliances Inc. and Johnson Controls Air Conditioning & Refrigeration Inc, it stated. - TradeArabia News Service
+Key contributing vendors in Iraq's air-conditioner market include Samsung Electronics Levant, LG Electronics Middle East & Africa, Daikin Middle East & Africa, AHI Carrier, and Gree Electric Appliances Inc. and Johnson Controls Air Conditioning & Refrigeration Inc, it stated. - TradeArabia News Service.

-Media Source : Trade Arabia
+Media Courtesy : Trade Arabia